 Thank you very much for your cooperation and patience during the ongoing Coronavirus pandemic.
 Our operations at Arniston have been risk assessed and COVID-19 protocols put in place.
-We are delighted to be welcoming back Holiday Cottage guests from 3rd July 2020.
-Mini guided tours of Arniston House will be available from 15th July on a limited basis maintaining compliance with social distancing requirements.
+We are delighted to be welcoming back Holiday Cottage guests and are conducting limited venue hire operations in compliance with UK and Scottish Government regulations.
 We must ask that the general public continue to respect our closed status outside opening times for the safety of guests, residents and family.
+Updated 16/09/2020

 Arniston Estate is a 6,000 acre, working estate that is a wonderful example of thriving rural businesses and country lifestyle set within a short commute to the vibrant capital city of Edinburgh.
 Just 2 miles from the train station or 25 minutes by car, Arniston House offers the perfect blend of a countryside retreat a stone’s throw from the attractions and excitement of Edinburgh.

 Arniston has been home to the Dundas family since 1571 and the family still live in the house today.
 The present owners, the Dundas-Bekker family have been involved in a long programme of restoration work and continue to lovingly reinstate the home that had been ravaged by dry rot in the 1950’s.